Chapter Six: The Starry Void

 The Imminent was with the Seeking God.
-Yali hadn't originally told me much about previous Imminents, saying they didn't really have a big effect on the whole Blood Child/Farseer thing.
+When Yali had told me about the previous Imminents, she hadn’t gone into detail at first, because they didn’t usually affect the whole Blood Child/Farseer thing.
 But I had asked about them, because they got the coolest powers.
-They got a different random power every year – she'd told me about one who could turn invisible and walk through walls, one who could shapeshift into any animal, and one who could eat literally anything and absorb its properties.
-Of course, this year's Imminent wouldn't be able to do any of those things, because they never got the same power twice.
+They got a different random power every year – she’d told me about one who could turn invisible and walk through walls, one who could shapeshift into any animal, and one who could eat literally anything and absorb its properties.
+Of course, this year’s Imminent wouldn’t be able to do any of those things, because they never got the same power twice.
 And they were almost always temperamental.
-Half the time, the Imminent would either ignore everyone else and run off to experiment with weird magic stuff, or they'd constantly provoke the other Ravellers, just to see what would happen.
-Still, I couldn't wait to see what this year's Imminent would be like.
+Half the time, the Imminent would either ignore everyone else and run off to experiment with weird magic stuff, or they’d constantly provoke the other Ravellers, just to see what would happen.
+Still, I couldn’t wait to see what this year’s Imminent would be like.

 Then, there was the Justicar.
 The Justicar was the Stern God’s champion, so it was pretty obvious what they’d be like.
 They’d probably act like they owned the place and try to make everyone else do what they told them to.
 Yali said the Justicar was a powerful warrior, and usually tried to protect the Farseer from the Blood Child.
 So it was going to be interesting to see how that would turn out.
 Not that I was looking forward to it.

 And finally, there was the Alchemist.
 The Alchemist was a big mystery, just like the Broken God in general.
 Even the way Yali had described them was pretty mysterious.
-First, she'd said that the Alchemist often had a pivotal role, setting the whole direction of the Ravelling.
-But when I asked her what they actually did to “set the direction of the Ravelling”, she had said they didn't necessarily do anything at all.
-I couldn't get a straight answer out of her.
+First, she’d said that the Alchemist often had a pivotal role, setting the whole direction of the Ravelling.
+But when I asked her what they actually did, she had said they didn’t necessarily do anything at all.
+I couldn’t get a straight answer out of her.

-Either way, though, Yali was convinced that the Alchemist was important.
-And the other special thing about the Alchemist was that the Broken God didn't give the Alchemist any knowledge or sense of purpose at all.
-The rest of the gods did that – according to Yali, if I hadn't already known I was the Blood Child, the magic would still have made me know it as soon as I was pulled into the Otherworld.
-And I'd have been ready to go do Ravelling stuff, too – the god would somehow make it so I wouldn't get shaken up from being pulled out of my regular life.
+Either way, though, Yali was sure that the Alchemist was important.
+And there was one other thing that was different about the Alchemist: The Broken God didn’t give the Alchemist any knowledge or sense of purpose at all.
+According to Yali, the rest of the gods did do that – so even if she hadn’t told me I was the Blood Child, I would have known it by magic, as soon as I landed in the Otherworld.
+And I’d have been ready to go do Ravelling stuff, too.
+Our gods made sure we wouldn’t get too shaken up from being pulled out of our lives on Earth.
 But each Alchemist just got thrown into the Otherworld unprepared, like a regular human.

 So the sooner we found the Alchemist, the sooner we could help them deal with the transition.
 And for whatever weird, Broken-God importance the Alchemist had, Yali wanted them to hear our side of the story first, rather than getting their introduction from the Justicar or the Imminent.
 That made a lot of sense.
 It was hard to predict what the Alchemist would be like, because they would just be whoever they were before, and that could be pretty much anybody.
 But no matter who they were, it would be no good for some random person to get magic powers and then get convinced that the Stern God had the right idea of what to do.
 So it would be a big help if we were the first ones to find them.